Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 2. Carry Water – for You and Your Dog

-A collapsible bowl and fresh water are must-haves.
-Offer water frequently and never assume your dog will drink enough by themselves.
+A collapsible bowl and fresh water are essential.
+Offer water frequently and never assume your dog will drink enough on their own.

 3. Use a Cooling Vest or Bandana

 Cooling gear can help regulate your dog’s temperature.
-Wet the bandana or vest with cool water before setting out.
+Wet the bandana or vest with cool water before setting out for your walk.

 4. Avoid Pavement and Sand

-Grass and natural surfaces are best.
+Grass and natural surfaces are best for walks.
 Even if the air temperature feels bearable, pavements can reach up to 50–60°C in the sun.

 5. Cut Down the Intensity

 Walks should be shorter and slower in hot weather.
-Swap the 5k run for a gentle sniffari (sniff-based walk) to engage your dog’s brain without overheating their body.
+Instead of a 5k run, opt for a gentle sniffari (sniff-based walk).
+This engages your dog’s brain without overexerting their body.

 6. Check the UV and Heat Index